andreihortopan/fpaanp/README.md

     Map is not being centered properly on dynamic resize.
 It works when reloading the page, but not on window resize via dragging corners.
 - `tableView.js`:
     Table does not resize when window resizing via dragging corners.
 It does work when reloading the page, however.
+- `barChartView.js`, `tableView.js`:
+    Since including an external function in order to update the data, any settings like `this.state.width = window.innerWidth` do not work and width and height must be manually set.
+It worked properly before linking the data.

 ## To do

+- Modify `Select` in order to properly accomodate the `Select all` option.
 - Translate `Table` and `Calendar` into Romanian
 - Move constants and styles to a separate file then import them all at once to each file which requires them (especially with regards to the components which display a white div to the right of the menus, like `Membri`).
 - Check compilation warnings.